Esri/arcgis-maps-sdk-kotlin-toolkit/toolkit/featureforms/README.md

 - This input type is used for fields with a coded value domain.
 - The user can select a value from a list of predefined values using the picker.
+- If the current value is not one of the possible values, when the picker is displayed, the selected value will be displayed in an "Unsupported Type" section at the bottom of the picker.
+Once a valid value is selected, the "Unsupported Type" section will be hidden.

 <img src="screenshots/combo_input.png" width="250"/>
 <img src="screenshots/combo_picker.png" height="75"/>